Thelmina4/Thelmina4/README.md

 - 🌱 I’m currently learning Python, C, R, & how to use GitHub & Gitlab.
 I hope to add a few webpages in here too.
 I will be adding my completed scripts to this.

+- My Favourite part about computer science is all the problem solving.
+Give me a puzzle & I'm happy for hours.

 Here's hoping that it all goes well.

 <!--